 "Infosys is a major provider of digital business transformation services to its retail and CPG clients."
-Philip Carnelley

-Infosys

-Overview

 Infosys is headquartered in Bengaluru, India and operates in 54 countries.
 It has more than 343,200 employees across 247 global offices.
 In FY23 the company generated \$18.2 billion in revenue, with Financial Services as its largest segment.
-It has one of the industry's largest retail and CPG practices, valued at approximately \$3 billion, with 55,000 FTEs.
-Over two-thirds of its CPG and retail revenue comes from digital transformation projects.
-A quarter of its CPG and retail segment revenue comes from its European clients, which include a German sportswear retailer, a European grocery retailer, a Belgian multinational drink and brewing company, and British producer of health, hygiene & nutrition products.
+It has one of the industry's largest retail and CPG practices of approximately \$3 billion, with 55,000 FTEs.
+Over two-thirds of revenue comes from digital transformation projects.
+Notable U.S. customers include an American pharma retailer, a leading American sportswear and footwear retailer, a U.S. chain of jewellers, and a leading coffeeshop chain.

-Strengths

 Domain-led digital transformation:

 Infosys offers industry-specific solutions for omnichannel commerce, in-store transformation, inventory management, warehouse operations, fulfilment services and supply chain.
 It spans the value chain from R&D through planning & sourcing, procurement, merchandising, and CRM, supply chain, store operations and channels.

-Thought leadership augments proprietary platforms: The Infosys Knowledge Institute and Infosys Center for Emerging Technology Services (iCETS) form a centralized repository for industry know-how, e.g. knowledge and advice on establishing ESG initiatives.
+Thought leadership augments proprietary platforms: The Infosys Knowledge Institute and Infosys Center for Emerging Technology Services (iCETS) form a centralized repository for industry know-how - for instance, knowledge and advice on establishing ESG initiatives.
 Infosys digital platforms help accelerate transformation, including Infosys Equinox for human-centric commerce and TradeEdge for resilient supply chains.
-Its Cognitive First framework helps CPG organizations to enable digital experiences and boost operational efficiencies.
-It includes use cases and accelerators, integrating data, ML, IoT and automation.
+Its Cognitive First framework helps CPG organizations to enable digital experiences and boost operational efficiencies: it includes use cases and accelerators, integrating data, ML, IoT and automation.

 Bespoke engagement models: Infosys offers a range of options to meet clients' needs and financial objectives.
 These include an intellectual property/royalty model where the client pays a fee for Infosys IP; a performance-based model that combines T&M and fixed-fee pricing with added contractual commitments; and a business outcome-based model where business impact is linked to payouts.

-Caution Infosys works almost entirely with large retail and consumer goods organizations.
-Its approach, combining platforms and services, is suitable for midsize enterprises; however, the terms of engagement need to be carefully considered.
+Infosys works almost entirely with large retail and consumer goods organizations.
+Its approach, combining platforms and services, can be suitable for midsize enterprises, but the terms of engagement need careful consideration.

-Digital Innovation Services Digital Innovation Services Who Should Read This Section This report is relevant to all enterprises in Europe for evaluating retail and CPG digital innovation service providers.
-In this quadrant report, ISG highlights the current market positioning of providers offering digital innovation services to retail and CPG clients in Europe and how they address the key challenges faced in the region.
-European enterprises are seeking to advance their business models and attract customers using new and emerging digital technologies such as AI, IoT, 5G and AR/VR and metaverse.
-They can offer new customer experiences and sharp differentiation from their competitors.
-Retail and CPG enterprises want to develop Al-enabled data and analytics to enhance business operations and better understand and personalize customer interactions.
+This report is relevant to retail and CPG enterprises in the U.S. evaluating providers of digital innovation services.

+In this quadrant report, ISG highlights the current market positioning of providers offering digital innovation services to retail and CPG enterprises in the U.S. and how each one addresses the key challenges faced in the region.

+In the U.S., enterprises seek to advance their business models and attractiveness to customers by using new and emerging digital technologies, such as Al, IoT, 5G and AR/VR (metaverse).
+These can offer unique CX and provide sharp differentiation from their competitors.

+Enterprises want to develop Al-enabled data and analytics to enhance business operations and better understand and personalize customer interactions.
 Moreover, these firms seek new and real-time visibility into their complex supply chain ecosystems.

-The abovementioned new technologies can assist with many retail and CPG operations.
-For instance, mobile applications can improve employee effectiveness and experience and customer experience, while cameras and robotics can improve warehouse automation.
-Many service providers have proven experience and research expertise in these areas and can help retail and CPG firms implement their innovation agenda.
+New technologies like the above can assist with many retail and CPG operations aspects.
+Mobile applications can improve employee effectiveness and experience, cameras and robotics can improve warehouse automation and more.

+Many service providers have proven experience and research in these areas that can assist retail and CPG firms in their innovation agenda.